Doliche (Commagene)

 Dülük, also known as Dolikhe or Doliche (Δολίχη; Տլուք, romanized: Tlukʿ), or Tulupa, is an ancient city located in the Şehitkamil district of Gaziantep, in the neighborhood that bears the same name.
-Dülük is considered the oldest continuously inhabited settlement in Türkiye.
+Dülük is considered the oldest continuously inhabited settlement in Turkey.
 Artifacts from the Copper Age have been discovered here, along with evidence of some of the earliest known mathematical calculations.

 Throughout history, the city changed hands numerous times, being ruled in succession by the Hittites, Medes, Assyrians, Persians, and Alexander the Great.
 The foundation of a nearby city, Antiochia ad Taurum (present-day Gaziantep), gradually diminished Dülük’s importance, leading to its current form.

 History

 Hittite period

 During the Hittite period, it was a stop on the road connecting the Mediterranean to Mesopotamia.
 It was also a religious center.
 The sanctuary of the Hittite god Teshub was just to the north of the village.

 Hellenistic period

 In the literary sources, the existence of the Hellenistic colony is not attested before the 2nd century CE.
 It is speculated that part of the original colonial population of Doliche came from the homonymous Thessalian city.
 The discovery of Rhodean amphorae handles suggest communications with the Aegean Sea during the 3rd and 2nd centuries BCE.
 The Seleucids adopted the worship of the local storm-god as Zeus Dolichenus, identified with Baal.
 At this time it was a small city on the road from Germanicia to Zeugma.

 Doliche was at one time considered to belong to the ancient region of Cyrrhestica.
 It was ruled by the Kingdom of Commagene "for about 35 years"; after being governed by Antiochus Theos, it might have been incorporated into the Roman province of Syria as early as 31 BCE.